realestKMA/django_pagination/README.md

 This folder contains the docker files per service if explicitly required.

 ## Please
 Make changes that suite your need.
-Thaks.
+Thanks.